 - Having a family history of breast cancer.

-- Bad lifestyle choices such as excessive alcohol consumption, being excessively after menopause, not exercising regularly and smoking.
+- Bad lifestyle choices such as excessive alcohol consumption, being excessively overweight after menopause, not exercising regularly and smoking.

 - Prolonged exposure of the breast to oestrogen into the age of 30s, without interruption of pregnancy or breastfeeding.